AdaCore/training_material/courses/fundamentals_of_ada/labs/050_array_types.lab.rst

 * Requirements

-   - Create an array type whose index is days of the week and each element is a number
+   - Create an array type whose index is days of the week and each component is a number
    - Create two objects of the array type, one of which is constant
    - Perform the following operations

       + Copy the constant object to the non-constant object
       + Print the contents of the non-constant object
       + Use an array aggregate to initialize the non-constant object
-      + For each element of the array, print the array index and the value
+      + For each component of the array, print the array index and the value
       + Move part ("source") of the non-constant object to another part ("destination"), and then clear the source location
       + Print the contents of the non-constant object